-- 1 Student must collect a Withdrawal and Refund Application Form from Student Enrolment and Information Centre and fill the form out. - 2 Take the withdrawal form to the Team Manager and get it signed off. - 3 Return forms to Student Enrolment and Information Centre with any required evidence or documentation including your bank account details. - 4 The refund will be considered as per the refund policy.
-Allow 2-4 weeks for processing. - 5 Students will be advised via email when an outcome on their request has been decided.
+- 1 Student must complete the online Change to Enrolment and Withdrawal Form on the Wintec website . - 2 If the Student is Under 18, the student must tell the Under 18 International Student Advisor so that a hand-over of care plan can be put in place for the end of enrolment. - 3 Any required evidence or documentation including your bank account details must be submitted either in person at SEIC or online to the withdrawals@wintec.ac.nz. (i.e. medical certificates). - 4 The refund will be considered as per the refund policy.
+Please allow up to six weeks for processing. - 5 Students will be advised via email from SEIC when an outcome on their request has been decided.

-SECTION AM5: POLICY ON TRANSFER OF CREDIT (AC-99/04)
+SECTION AM5: POLICY ON ASSESSMENT & MODERATION (AC-11/05)

-The policy on Transfer of Credit Parts A and B (AC-99/04) has been included in this manual in its entirety.
+The policy on Assessment and Moderation Parts A, B1 and B2 (AC-11/05) have been included in this manual in their entirety.
 When referencing the policy please use the name and numbering of the policy.

-Referred to in Section AR:3 - Programme Regulations of the Academic Regulations.
+Referred to in Section AR:5 - Assessment, in the 2019 Academic Regulations.